 - Transform Length: Select the desired point size ranging from 8 to 65536. - Scale Result by FFT length: If selected, data is scaled between IFFT stages using a scaling schedule determined by the Transform Length setting.
-If not selected, data is unscaled, and all integer bit growth is carried to the output.

-- Natural Order: If selected, the output of the Inverse FFT block will be ordered in natural order.
+If not selected, data is unscaled, and all integer bit growth is carried to the output. - Natural Order: If selected, the output of the Inverse FFT block will be ordered in natural order.
 If not selected, the output of the Inverse FFT block will be ordered in bit/digit reversed order. - Optimize for: Directs the block to be optimized for either speed (Performance) or area (Resources) in the generated hardware.

-Note: If Resources is selected and the input sample period is 8 times slower than the system sample period, the block implements Radix-2 Burst I/O architecture.
-Otherwise, Pipeline Streaming I/O architecture will be used.
+Note: If you selected Resources and the input sample period is 8 times slower than the system sample period, the block implements Radix-2 Burst I/O architecture.
+Otherwise, Pipeline Streaming I/O architecture is used.

-• Optional Port:

-• Provide start frame port: Adds start_frame_in and start_frame_out ports to the block.
+- Optional Port: - Provide start frame port: Adds start\frame\in and start\frame\out ports to the block.
 The signals on these ports can be used to synchronize frames at the input and output of the Inverse FFT block.
 See Adding Start Frame Ports to Synchronize Frames for a description of the operation of these two ports.